 Ricotta Creamed Corn with Bacon – talk about a fabulous side dish that’s a real crowd pleaser!
 Sweet tender corn in a velvety cream sauce, then topped with crispy bacon.
 What's not to love???

 - 1 lb. frozen sweet corn, thawed thawed

 - 2 oz.
 Highland Dairy cream cheese, cubed and softened

 - 1 scallion, green parts only, chopped, optional as a garnish

-In a large mixing bowl, using an electric mixer, combine the whipping cream and cream cheese with ricotta until smooth.
-Use a spatula to stir in the sugar, flour, salt, garlic, thyme, and paprika and combine well; stir in the corn.
+In a large mixing bowl, using an electric mixer, combine the whipping cream and cream cheese with the ricotta until smooth.
+Using a spatula, stir in the sugar, flour, salt, garlic, thyme, and paprika and combine well; stir in the corn.